Has a Loved One Suffered a Wrongful Death in Chicago?

 Below we will provide answers to common questions regarding wrongful death claims.

 What is wrongful death?

 Illinois Compiled Statutes, specifically 740 ILCS 180 (or the Wrongful Death Act), states that wrongful death occurs, “Whenever the death of a person shall be caused by wrongful act, neglect or default, and the act, neglect or default is such as would, if death had not ensued, have entitled the party injured to maintain an action and recover damages….”.
 It could be a death resulting from a workplace accident, medical malpractice, a deliberate act, or a car accident due to negligence.

 A wrongful death lawsuit is a civil proceeding in which the deceased person’s family can recover financial damages for the losses they suffered.

 Who can file a Chicago wrongful death lawsuit?

-While any settlement reached in a wrongful death claim is paid to the estate of the decedent, the personal representative of the decedent’s estate must file the lawsuit.
-The beneficiaries of the estate are entitled to receive the funds.
+The personal representative of the decedent’s estate files the lawsuit.
+Further, the beneficiaries of the estate receive the funds if the lawsuit is successful.
 If the deceased person had not named an executor, the court may appoint a personal representative.

 What compensation can the estate claim in wrongful death lawsuits?